department of family studies and community development

 Leadership in the Nonprofit Sector Track

 The Leadership in the Nonprofit Sector Track is for students interested in leadership and administration of human service agencies.
 The curriculum for this track is interdisciplinary.
-Students in this track, especially those seeking certification from the Nonprofit Leadership Alliance, are encouraged to complete a minor in Business Administration.
+Students in this track must complete a minor in Business Administration.
 360 hours of internship experience are required, with at least one experience focusing on leadership skills in the nonprofit sector.

 Department of Family Studies and Community Development